 We share further detail, including some case studies, in the examples listed below.
 The examples give a broad overview of the things we think about when deciding fair compensation.
 But it's important to remember that we review each case on its individual merits – and consider the impact caused to the particular consumer specifically.

-Our technical desk can give businesses and complaint handlers general information on how the Financial Ombudsman might look at a particular complaint.
+Our Business Support Hub can give businesses and complaint handlers general information on how the Financial Ombudsman might look at a particular complaint.

 When we might not award compensation